quil/quil/README.md

 <a href="https://github.com/quil/quil/raw/master/docs/cheatsheet/cheat-sheet.pdf"><img src="http://github.com/downloads/quil/quil/readme-cheatsheet.png" alt="Cheatsheet" title="Cheatsheet" align="right" /></a>

 When getting started with Quil, it's always useful to have the [Cheatsheet](https://github.com/quil/quil/raw/master/docs/cheatsheet/cheat-sheet.pdf) handy.
+It may be a little bit out-dated but still contains most functions.

+For up-to-date documentation please check [quil.info](http://quil.info).

 If you're new to Processing and graphics programming in general, the [Processing.org Learning Pages](http://processing.org/learning/) are an excellent primer and will get you started in no time.